abipalli/semioverse/README.md

 **snapshot 📸:** This method is used to create a snapshot of the current state of the `Oxel` structure up to a specified depth.
 It first checks if the operation is allowed by the `ruleEngine`, then creates a deep copy of the current `Oxel` up to the provided depth, and lastly freezes the copied structure to prevent mutation.
 The snapshot method has many uses including allowing players to capture the *state-of-play* in order to undo moves or to provide *proofs of state* 🧩📸🔐.

-What emerges from the methods introduced so far is a dynamic system of meaning where individual units (Oxels) are linked through paths (thread 🧵), creating a complex network (weave 🕸️) that can be explored (navigate 🧭) and transformed (swap 🔄).
+What emerges from the methods introduced so far is a dynamic system of meaning where individual units (Oxels) are linked through paths (thread 🧵), creating a network (weave 🕸️) that can be explored (navigate 🧭) and transformed (shift/swap 🔄).

 *(note that in the future we want to make all methods and properties oxels themselves that are woven, and use the oxel-based interpreter)*